awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-templates-sm.md

 In summary, the steps guide you through the following tasks:

-1. Establish the connection between your AWS and Github accounts\.
+1. Establish the connection between your AWS and GitHub accounts\.

 1. Create the Jenkins account and import needed plugins\.